ChenLiu-1996/AdversarialFocalLoss/README.md

 # Adversarial Focal Loss: <br>Asking Your Discriminator for Hard Examples
 We proposed a generalizable adaptation of Focal Loss to keypoint detection leveraging difficulty scores from a discriminator.

+Sorry for not being able to provide the code.
+This is a research work conducted while I was at GE Healthcare, and by the time I organized this repository I had already left the company for PhD.

 ## Paper
 Paper can be found [here](https://arxiv.org/pdf/2207.07739.pdf)